Mattamorphic/github-webhook-tester/README.md

 - `--logLevel` Specify the level of logging for the system logs (defaults to 5 for ALL logs)

 - `--spec` Specify the blueprint file to use for the API (`--spec=./path/bp.js`)

+- `--repo` Specify the target repository to manage the hooks on

 - `--fileLogging` Specify the file to write the system logs to (`--fileLogging=./logs/log.log`)